How Controlled Burns Work

 Jonathan Wiggs/The Boston Globe via Getty Images

-The first step of the first step is to consult the local government branch in charge of forestry.
+They begin by consulting the local government branch in charge of forestry.
 They know what regulations pertain, what permits are necessary and what time of year is best for burning in a given region.
 Spring is often the optimal time for controlled burning in many places since it tends to be the wettest season.

 Advertisement

-Those in charge of a controlled burn need appropriate equipment.
+Those in charge of a controlled burn need the appropriate equipment.
 Drip torches are the tool of choice for lighting things up.
 Various kinds of water sprayers, rakes, swatters, walkie-talkies and/or cell phones are also important to have on hand.
 Crew members must have lots of drinking water nearby and must abstain from wearing any synthetic materials, including rubber, which can melt and stick to skin when lit.
 Hard hats, eye protection and respirators are also recommended.

-The organizer of a controlled burn must keep a sharp eye on the weather in the days leading up to a burn.
-Wind speed, humidity and temperature are all important factors when it comes to ensuring a safe burn.
-The Minnesota Department of Natural Resources, for instance, has recommended that burns should be avoided when the wind is blowing more than 12 miles per hour (20 kilometers per hour), the humidity is under 25 percent and the temperature is above 80 degrees Fahrenheit (27 degrees Celsius).
+The Minnesota Department of Natural Resources, for instance, has recommended that burns should not take place when the wind is blowing more than 12 miles per hour (20 kilometers per hour), the humidity is under 25 percent and the temperature is above 80 degrees Fahrenheit (27 degrees Celsius).

-Next comes the flankfire.
-As the name suggests, the flankfires are the side lines.
+Next comes the flank fire.
+As the name suggests, the flank fires are the sidelines.
 They burn in from their firebreaks at right angles to the wind, so they'll burn more quickly than the backfire.
-As the backfire and the flankfires burn, they consume the fuel in their paths, leaving an ever widening firebreak behind them.
+As the backfire and the flank fires burn, they consume the fuel in their paths, leaving an ever-widening firebreak behind them.

 Once this firebreak is large enough, the crew can ignite the headfire.
 The headfire burns with the prevailing wind direction, meaning it burns fast.
-It'll finish off the controlled burn, but thanks to big firebreaks created with the backfire and flankfires, it shouldn't get out of control.
+It'll finish off the controlled burn, but thanks to big firebreaks created with the backfire and flank fires, it shouldn't get out of control.

 Advertisement